jwetapatel/MechaCar_Statistical_Analysis/README.md

 Statistics and R

-# Overview of the Projct
+# Overview of the Project

 In this project, We’ll help Jeremy and the data analytics team do the following: